twome/cpu-sim/README.md

 `/peers` are deps I've written that aren't published online anywhere, so they're just included in the repo.

+## Running

+Just serve the root directory with a static server, such as [live-server](https://github.com/tapio/live-server) or with `python -m SimpleHTTPServer 8000`.
+Hit 'boot' to start.

 ## Licence

 MIT